egandro/ha-setup/README.md

 - <User> / Advanced Mode on
 - Install the "SSH & Web Terminal" (from Home Assistant Community Add-ons)
+- We need the ```compatibility_mode: true``` in order to make the MS SSH FS plugin to working: ms-vscode-remote.remote-ssh

 ```
 ssh:
   username: root